lightonai/fast-plaid/README.md

 ## ⚡️ Quick Start

-Here's how to get started with creating an index and performing a search in just a few lines of Python.
+Get started with creating an index and performing a search in just a few lines of Python.

 ```python
 import torch